monkmonah/chouette2/INSTALL.md

 If you run into problems related to libProj library, you can try building it from source.

 Chouette depends on an older version of libProj.
 Newer versions that are pre-installed on Linux/MacOS exposes a different API.
-The latest version of libProj that exposes both the old and new API is 7.2
+The last version of libProj that exposes both the old and new API is 7.2

 Download https://download.osgeo.org/proj/proj-7.2.1.tar.gz and
 then follow instructions from https://proj.org/install.html#compilation-and-installation-from-source-code.